The Missionaries of Charity of Mother Teresa: A Sanctuary of Compassion for the Poorest of the Poor in Miami, Florida

 The Missionaries of Charity of Mother Teresa is a globally recognized Roman Catholic religious congregation founded in 1950 by Mother Teresa in Kolkata, India.
 Renowned for its unwavering dedication to serving the poorest and most vulnerable populations, the organization provides a sanctuary where the destitute, the abandoned sick, lepers, and neglected children receive compassionate care and support.
 This congregation embodies a spirit of selfless service and spiritual solidarity, making it an inspiring and meaningful place to meet with friends who share a passion for humanitarian efforts and community involvement.
 Among the highlights of The Missionaries of Charity are their hospices such as Nirmal Hriday, established to care for people with terminal illnesses, and centers for people with disabilities, the elderly, and those afflicted by leprosy.
 Their holistic approach includes not only material assistance like food, clothing, and shelter, but also spiritual support, fostering a sense of hope and dignity in those they serve.
 The congregation’s presence in over 90 countries with hundreds of centers worldwide offers opportunities for visitors and volunteers alike to witness and participate in their mission of serving "the poorest of the poor".
 Engaging with this dedicated community allows one to experience the profound impact of compassion in action, making any visit a deeply moving and inspirational encounter.

-Here's what people think of The Missionaries of Charity of Mother Teresa
+What people think of The Missionaries of Charity of Mother Teresa, based on reviews

 As of recent, The Missionaries of Charity of Mother Teresa holds a 4.3-star rating based on 167 reviews.